Housing options interview

 - and you have not recently spent time living in other countries

-Homeless or threatened with homeless - in order to decide if you are homeless, we have to look at any accommodation that you have access to, and whether or not you are at risk of homelessness in the next 28 days.
+Homeless or threatened with homeless - in order to determine if you are homeless, we consider any accommodation that you have access to, and whether or not you are at risk of homelessness in the next 28 days.

 - you can be considered homeless if you have no home in the UK, or anywhere else in the world, where you can live together with your immediate family